nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 However, there exists two key differences:
-1. `TaskList` is used to store `Task` objects as opposed to the storage of `Module` in `UniqueModuleList` and `Person` in `UniquePersonList`.
+1. `TaskList` is used to store `Task` objects as opposed to the storage of `Module` in `UniqueModuleList` and `Person` in `UniquePersonList` respectively.
 2. A different `TaskList` instance exists in each `Module` object, meaning multiple instances of the `TaskList` object can exist within an `AddressBook` instance.
 On the other hand, there will always be only one `UniqueModuleList` instance and one `UniquePersonList` instance in the `AddressBook` instance.

-Here's a (partial) object diagram of an `AddressBook` instance:
+Here's a (partial) object diagram of an `AddressBook` instance to demonstrate the above point:
 ![AddressBookObjectDiagram](images/AddDeleteSwapTaskFeature/AddressBookObjectDiagram.png)
 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-Notice that there is only one instance of `UniquePersonList` (in purple) and `UniqueModuleList` (in blue).
+There is only one instance of `UniquePersonList` (in purple) and `UniqueModuleList` (in blue).
 However, there are two instances of `TaskList` (in orange), corresponding to the number of modules.
 </div>

-We have implemented the following `Command` classes:
-- `AddTaskCommand` allows the user to add a task to a specified `Module` in Plannit.
-- `DeleteTaskCommand` allows the user to delete a task from a specified `Module` in Plannit.
-- `SwapTaskCommand` allows the user to swap the order of `Task`s within a specified `Module` in Plannit.

-Given below is an example usage scenario and how the mechanism behaves when a user adds a new `Task`.
+Given below is an example usage scenario and how the mechanism behaves when a user adds a new `Task` with the `add-task` command.
 The behavior for the deleting and swapping of tasks is highly similar.

 **Step 1**.
 The user requests to add a task into a module present in Plannit by inputting the `add-task` command followed by the `m/` flag to indicate the